LukePeters/AngularJS-iOS-Switch/README.md

 # AngularJS iOS Switch

-A simple AngularJS directive which creates an iOS-styled switch.
+A simple AngularJS directive that creates an iOS-styled switch.
 The switch is connected to a data model and can be toggled on and off.

 Try it out: [Demo](https://labs.lukepeters.me/angularjs-ios-switch/example/)